 3. Adequate Workstations

-Finally, in the past few years, there has been a major boost in popularity of standing office desks.
-The reasons behind this are a fact that these incredible furniture pieces help you focus, are great for your health and, above all, represent the cutting-edge in the world of modern office ergonomics.
+Finally, in the past few years, there has been a major boost in the popularity of standing office desks.
+The reasons behind this are a fact that these incredible furniture pieces help you focus, are great for your health.
+And, above all, represent the cutting-edge in the world of modern office ergonomics.
 Naturally, this doesn’t mean that one should stand for the entire duration of their work-day.

 The most efficient practice here would be the Pomodoro Technique where one was to work for 20 minutes, then relax (sit) for 10.